 There are a number of factors, which influence promotions and advancement.
 Qualification to perform the advanced work is the most important factor, as well as an individual's performance in his/her current position.
 A lateral transfer is the shift of an employee from one position to another of the same classification or to one with comparable skills and in the same general pay range.

-Every Staff vacancy that occurs on campus is posted on the Department of Human Resources employment webpage.
+Every Regular Staff vacancy on campus is generally posted on the Department of Human Resources employment webpage unless approval to fill in an alternative manner is granted by the CHRO.